uber/client-platform-engineering/cpe_workspaceone/README.md

 Due to the fact that `cpe_profiles` usually runs last or second to last in a typical run list, a `macos_userdefaults` call is made during the `manage` resource block.
 This is so if you chose to disable the menubar, it will be honored at the time of agent installation.
 This call cannot be made while the agent is running as it is unfortunately not honored by Workspace One at this time.

+# CLI Config

-Separate preferences are available through `hubcli config`, and this cookbook manages four of them:
+Separate preferences are available through `hubcli config`.
+If node['cpe_workspaceone']['manage_cli'] is true, this cookbook will manage them.

 ```
 'cli_prefs' => {